lyhty/.github/profile/README.md

-Welcome to the GitHub page of Lyhty, which is Finnish for Lantern.
+Welcome to the GitHub page of Lyhty `ly·hty`, which is Finnish for Lantern.

-Where Laravel **illuminates** your whole project, this little lantern wants to bring some extra light to help you with your Laravel project.
+Where Laravel [**illuminates**](https://github.com/illuminate) your whole project, this little lantern wants to bring some extra light to help you with your Laravel project.

 These packages are maintained by one person currently.
 These packages thus are maintained and developed somewhat sporadically.